-3.1.
-Research Design
+3.1 Research Design

-This study employs a descriptive linguistic design combined with a comparative approach.
-The descriptive method is applied to analyze the lexical, semantic, and pragmatic features of anthroponyms within Uzbek and English contexts.
-The comparative dimension seeks to highlight universal patterns of naming practices as well as culturally specific characteristics shaped by historical, political, and religious factors.
-The choice of design is grounded in the recognition that anthroponymy is both a linguistic phenomenon and a socio-cultural construct.
+This study employed a descriptive linguistic design combined with a comparative approach.
+The descriptive method was applied to analyze the lexical, semantic, and pragmatic features of anthroponyms within the Uzbek and English contexts.
+The comparative dimension seeks to highlight universal patterns of naming practices and culturally specific characteristics shaped by historical, political, and religious factors.
+The choice of design is grounded in the recognition that anthroponymy is both a linguistic phenomenon and a sociocultural construct.

-3.2.
-Data Sources
+3.2 Data Sources

-The research is primarily based on secondary data derived from published linguistic and onomastic scholarship in Uzbek and English.
-Core references include theoretical works in lexicology, pragmatics, and cultural linguistics, as well as dissertations and academic studies on naming systems and household vocabulary.
-Additional insights are drawn from ethnographic records and cultural histories that document the symbolic role of names and domestic objects in both societies.
+This research is primarily based on secondary data derived from published linguistic and onomastic scholarship in Uzbek and English.
+Core references include theoretical works in lexicology, pragmatics, and cultural linguistics, as well as dissertations and academic studies on naming systems and the household vocabulary.
+Additional insights are drawn from ethnographic records and cultural histories that document the symbolic roles of names and domestic objects in both societies.

-3.3.
-Data Collection Procedures
+3.3 Data Collection Procedures

-Given the theoretical nature of the study, data collection was carried out through document analysis.
-Academic literature, historical texts, and linguistic treatises were systematically reviewed to identify anthroponyms, their origins, and their functions.
-Particular attention was paid to:
+Given the theoretical nature of this study, data collection was conducted through document analysis.
+Academic literature, historical texts, and linguistic treatises were systematically reviewed to identify anthroponyms, their origins and functions.
+Particular attention was paid to the following:

-- a.
-Morphological structures of Uzbek names (e.g., qizi, oʻgʻli) and English surnames/patronymics. - b.
-Semantic fields of names derived from common vocabulary items (e.g., nature, virtues, animals). - c.
-Cultural references embedded in both personal names and household vocabulary.
+- a) Morphological structures of Uzbek names (e.g., qizi, oʻgʻli) and English surnames/patronymics. - b) Semantic fields of names derived from common vocabulary items (e.g., nature, virtues, and animals). - c) Cultural references are embedded in both personal names and household vocabulary.

-The comparative analysis was strengthened by selecting representative examples from both linguistic traditions, ensuring that the study captures both micro-level linguistic features and macro-level cultural patterns.
+The comparative analysis was strengthened by selecting representative examples from both linguistic traditions, ensuring that the study captured both micro-level linguistic features and macro-level cultural patterns.